nuagex/nuagex-labs/0810-VNS-VIAVI_OBSERVER/README.md

 You can [contact NuageX representatives](mailto:nuagex+viavi@nuagenetworks.net) with the request to obtain the paths to these files.

 ### 3.1.4 Boot ISO
 Initial configuration of the VIAVI agents is done by means of the boot ISO files.
-These files are generated by the ObserverLive application during the agents creation process and are presented to a user via the download links.
-Fill in the ISO download links provided by the ObserverLive app on the lines [77-78](./cats/vars.robot#L77-L78) and automation scripts will download the ISO files for the agents accordingly.
+You should use the bash script provided along with Integration guide to generate the Bootstrap ISOs for the VNF agents.
+Fill in the ISO download links provided by the Fusion app on the lines [77-78](./cats/vars.robot#L77-L78) and automation scripts will download the ISO files for the agents accordingly.

 ## 3.2 Starting configuration process
 The configuration process will handle all of the heavy-lifting of the lab configuration.
 Starting with overlay object creation as well as NSG bootstrapping and activation, finishing with the creation of the VNFs.